 - Cons:

-- A bit complicated to configure
+- Being a bit complicated to configure

 - Less secure than WireGuard